MahsasadatNezamabadi/L.A-Project/readMe.md

 ### Data preprocessing:
 * Pandas
-  * create new attributes, aggregate some things & connect different datasets
+  * create new attributes, aggregate & connect different datasets
 * Location/ finding neighbours
   *  Haversine formula

 ### Machine Learning:
 * Classification
-  * scikit: Try Bayesian Classifier & KNN
+  * scikit: Regression & KNN
-* Feature Analysis
-  * Would be nice, if we have time

 ### Visualization & Web Application:
 * Plotly & Dash
   * Dash for the deployment of the website
   * Plotly for the visualization
   * Both together to make it interactive
-* Matplotlib
-  * For simpler visualizations

 ## App Structure